fable-compiler/Fable/docs/source/docs/interacting.md

 ```

 > Note: If you still experience problems make the conversion explicit
-as in the above example
+as in the above example.